-Our derivation rests only on a trivial algebraic trick that, once combined with a well known geometrical property of isoscele triangles and translated into the vector language, leads to the very geometrical definition of cycloids without the need of any Calculus concept.
+In the present paper a pedagogical derivation of Huygens' pendulum isochronism is proposed.
+The isochronism property is derived from basic mechanical principles and by using only a trivial algebraic trick that, once translated into the vector language, leads to the very geometrical definition of cycloids without the need of Calculus.

-To help teachers, what follows is arranged as a whole didactical unit that could be given to students within a standard two-hour lecture.
-For such reason, some mathematical steps could seem a little bit redundant, but this is done only to show a possible way to keep the level suitable for a high-school audience.
+To help Teachers, what follows will be arranged as a whole didactical unit that could be proposed to undergraduates within a standard two-hour lecture.
+Some mathematical steps could seem a little bit redundant, but this has been done to keep the level as elementary as possible.